SUN'S SHINE INDIA

 Text 'COMING SOON' glowing on a dark background.

-Lean Manufacturing identifies seven major types of waste that commonly reduce efficiency and increase costs in production systems.
-These wastes represent activities that consume time, resources, or money without adding value to the customer.
-Eliminating them is a core objective of Lean implementation.
+Lean manufacturing identifies seven major types of waste that can significantly hinder productivity improvement and lead to increased costs in production systems.
+These wastes involve activities that consume time, resources, or money without delivering value to the customer.
+A key objective of lean implementation is to eliminate these wastes, thereby contributing to cost reduction and quality enhancement, particularly within the MSME scheme.

 Overproduction Waste in Lean Manufacturing